Blueberry Ice Cream Recipe

 Step 5

 Combine ice cream ingredients.
 In a large measuring bowl, combine the cooled tempered egg mixture (whole milk, eggs, and sugar), the blueberry JUICE (not the berry pulp), the heavy cream, and the vanilla.
-Mix well and refrigerate until ready to use.
+Mix well and refrigerate for at least four hours before churning.
+The mixture should be VERY COLD!

 Step 6